-- 1. Describe fundamental atomic structure. - 2.
-Explain the processes of ionization and excitation. - 3.
-Describe the electromagnetic spectrum. - 4.
-Describe wavelength and frequency and how they are related to velocity. - 5.
-Explain the relationship of energy, wavelength and frequency. - 6.
-Explain the wave-particle duality phenomena. - 7.
-Identify the properties of x-rays. - 8.
-Describe the processes of ionization and excitation. - 9.
-Describe charged and uncharged forms of particulate radiation. - 10.
-Differentiate between ionizing and nonionizing radiation. - 11.
-Describe radioactivity and radioactive decay in terms of alpha, beta and gamma emission. - 12.
-Compare the production of bremsstrahlung and characteristic radiations. - 13.
-Describe the conditions necessary to produce x-radiation. - 14.
-Describe the x-ray emission spectra. - 15.
-Identify the factors that affect the x-ray emission spectra. - 16.
-Discuss various photon interactions with matter by describing the interaction, relation to atomic number, photon energy and part density, and their applications in diagnostic radiology. - 17.
-Discuss relationships of wavelength and frequency to beam characteristics. - 18.
-Discuss the clinical significance of the photoelectric and modified scattering interactions in diagnostic
+- 1. Describe fundamental atomic structure - 2.
+Explain the processes of ionization and excitation - 3.
+Describe the electromagnetic spectrum - 4.
+Describe wavelength and frequency and how they are related to velocity - 5.
+Explain the relationship of energy, wavelength and frequency - 6.
+Explain the wave-particle duality phenomena - 7.
+Identify the properties of x-rays - 8.
+Describe particulate radiation - 9.
+Differentiate between ionizing and nonionizing radiation - 10.
+Describe radioactivity and radioactive decay in terms of alpha, beta and gamma emission - 11.
+Compare the production of bremsstrahlung and characteristic radiations - 12.
+Describe the conditions necessary to produce x-radiation - 13.
+Describe the x-ray emission spectrum - 14.
+Explain the factors that affect the x-ray emission spectrum - 15.
+Discuss various photon interactions with matter - 16.
+Discuss relationships of wavelength and frequency to beam characteristics - 17.
+Discuss the clinical significance of the photoelectric and modified scattering (Compton) interactions in diagnostic imaging professional organizations such as the Radiologic Technology Student Organization, HOSA and other student activities.
+Leadership skills, an understanding of group dynamics, educational enrichment, stimulation of enthusiasm and interest, community service and rapport among health education professionals are outcomes of this course.
+One hour per week with additional activities to meet organizational goals.